 (f) The Directors at Large shall be accessible to and whenever possible offer assistance and guidance to the membership in general.
 They shall present the membership's concerns and opinions to the Board.
 The two Directors at Large will reside in separate states from each other.

 (g) The Regional Representatives shall be accessible to and whenever possible offer assistance and guidance to the membership of their region.
 They shall present their region's concerns and opinions to the Board.
 Regional Representatives shall reside within and be elected by the membership residing within the Region they represent.
 The regions shall be approximately equal with respect to the number of ACA members residing in each.
 The Board shall review the regional boundaries and adjust as necessary to ensure this at intervals of no less than five (5) or more than seven (7) years.
 The six (6) regions are: -Updated May 2020:

 Region 1.
-Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey New York, Rhode Island, Vermont, Washington, D.C.
+Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey New York, Pennsylvania, Rhode Island, Vermont, Washington, D.C

 Region 2.
-Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, Tennessee, Virginia
+Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, West Virginia

 Region 3.
-Illinois, Indiana, Iowa, Michigan, Minnesota, Ohio, Wisconsin, Pennsylvania, Kentucky, West Virginia, Missouri
+Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio, Kentucky, Missouri, Wisconsin